-Herald Union – FAQ’s regarding winter weather
+FAQ's regarding winter weather - Herald Union

 When in doubt, you should always default to the most recent updates, whether on the Garrison Facebook page or the IMCOM-E Road Conditions website.
 If the road conditions are reported as Amber as of a certain time, and haven’t been updated since then, that is the most recent condition to report.
-A note, the IMCOM-E Road Conditions website displays update times in Mountain Standard Time, which at this point is eight hours behind our local time.
-IMCOM-E is working diligently to try and fix that issue, or post a notice that the times reported are in MST.
-New information and updates will be released as soon as they are verified and available.

 Where are the most up to date on-post road conditions reported?

-Current on-post road conditions can be found at http://www.imcom-europe.army.mil/webs/sites/staff_org/safety/road_conditions/default.aspx, which can be easily accessed from the garrison website, www.wiesbaden.army.mil or by calling (0611)143-548-3040.
-Please note, the update times are shown in Mountain Standard Time (MST).
-The majority of the year, this means they will display as eight hours earlier than local time.
+Current on-post road conditions can be found at https://home.army.mil/roads/, which can be easily accessed from the garrison website, www.wiesbaden.army.mil or by calling (0611)143-548-3040.
 Road condition status is determined by the U.S. Army Wiesbaden Military Police.

 Does the garrison commander’s decision to close the installation apply to military?